Shauanaa/ME462/04_CAD_Files/02_Micro_Robot/README.md

 # Micro Robot
-Mechanical design files of the Micro Robot.
+Mechanical and electrical design files of the Micro Robot.